-James Blunt Gets Naked To Promote His New Album Sending Fans Into A Frenzy Over Huge Reveal
+James Blunt Gets Naked To Promote His New Album, Sending Fans Into A Frenzy Over Huge Reveal

 — James Blunt (@JamesBlunt) January 23, 2017

-Some fans admitted that they were a little too distracted by the singer physique to appreciate his comedic sense, Donna Green revealing that this is what happened to her.
+Some fans admitted that they were a little too distracted by the singer’s physique to appreciate his comedic sense.
+Donna Green revealed that this is what happened to her.

 “Had to watch it again as I was too distracted by your body and didn’t notice the album the first time.”